 Before Puente came to be, Luis and his wife Kerry met while working at Scoozi Trattoria & Wine Bar in New Haven, and their lives have bridged together ever since.
 During their 18 years as a culinary couple, they realized their deep passion for food went hand in hand with their creativity and love for life.
 Together, as a team, this journey took them from New Haven to Puerto Rico, where Luis worked as an Executive Chef for the governor’s residence.
 There, he had a reputation for handcrafting unique and savory dishes.

 In addition to being a cultural fusion restaurant, Puente is proud to be a Veteran-Owned Business.
 Prior to becoming a chef, Luis served in the military, where he developed a keen sense of perfection and integrity.
 Kerry, the aesthete of the two, also used her past skills to help Puente flourish.
 Having written and illustrated her own children’s book, Kerry utilized her artistic eye to design their restaurant from the inside out.
-Most notably, she hand-painted the red Flamboyan tree featured above the hostess stand.
+Most notably, she hand-painted the red Flamboyan tree featured above the host stand.

 Luis and Kerry returned to Connecticut following the birth of their first son, where Luis found an opportunity to be Executive Chef at Michael Jordan’s high-end Mexican restaurant, Sol Toro, located in Mohegan Sun Casino.
 Kerry worked as a server at Apricots in Farmington until they closed.
 Opening a restaurant of their own remained a lifelong dream.
 It wasn’t until the perfect opportunity came that they knew it was time to pursue their passion.
 Now, they’re ready to share it!